 Always keep documentation and records of all your medical care including the details of doctor and hospital visits.
 These records will be helpful for your attorney to resolve your case.
 Medical malpractice lawsuits may need to be filed against any responsible party and may include a doctor, medical professional, medical practice or hospital.
 Your lawyer will work to negotiate a settlement or the case will proceed to trial.

 If medical malpractice has occurred you could be entitled to compensation for medical bills associated with the mistake as well as money for pain and suffering, lost wages and more.
 An experienced attorney understands how to get the information needed to prove a malpractice claim and will work to ensure that your rights are protected and that the negligent party is responsible for all of your associated damages.

-If you are the victim of medical malpractice contact our skilled legal team at The Bader Law Firm for a consultation to talk about your case today.
+If you are the victim of medical malpractice contact our skilled legal team at Bader Scott Injury Lawyers for a consultation to talk about your case today.